cole-brokamp/RFinfer/README.md

 Install from CRAN: `install.packages('RFinfer')`
 Install latest version: `devtools::install_github('cole-brokamp/RFinfer')`

-#### Infinitesimal Jackknife
+#### Publication

 This package is based on simulation experiments in:
 Cole Brokamp, MB Rao, Patrick Ryan, Roman Jandarov.
-A comparison of resampling and recursive partitioning methods in random forest for estimating the asymptotic variance using the infinitesimal jackknife. *Stat*. *In Press*.
+A comparison of resampling and recursive partitioning methods in random forest for estimating the asymptotic variance using the infinitesimal jackknife. *Stat*.
+6(1).
+360-372.
+2017. [*Download*](https://colebrokamp-website.s3.amazonaws.com/publications/Brokamp_Stat_2017.pdf).

-A preprint is available at [https://arxiv.org/pdf/1706.06150.pdf](https://arxiv.org/pdf/1706.06150.pdf)